A foundational approach to the Lie theory for fractional order partial differential equations: Fundamental definitions

 Formula \eqref{prop} will be fundamental to link the theory of symmetries of fractional differential equations with the classical theory of symmetries of \textsc{pde}s.
-The relation has been proved in \cite[Sec.~3.5]{oldham1974fractional} in the case of a fractional derivative operator with respect to one variable only acting on a space of analytic functions.
+It has been proved, for example, in Ref.~\cite[Sec.~3.5]{oldham1974fractional} in the case of a fractional derivative operator with respect to one variable only acting on a space of analytic functions.
 The case of many variables can be treated similarly.